 Every new generation of GPUs improves performance for any given price, and the next generation parts are no exception.

 The GeForce RTX 3090 doesn't have a direct equivalent in the Turing generation, as it's a $1,500 GPU, but it's nearly 50 percent faster than the previous generation RTX 2080 Ti, and over 40 percent faster than the Titan RTX (at 4K ultra, which is what you really ought to be running if you're even thinking about buying such an expensive GPU).
-Plus, right now if you want to buy a new RTX 2080 Ti, you're basically looking at paying over $1,500 anyway.
-Or you can try eBay, where you might be able to pick up such a card (used, without a warranty) for $900.
+Plus, even if you wanted to buy a new RTX 2080 Ti for whatever reason, you're still looking at over $900 on eBay (used, without a warranty).
 We don't recommend that, because...

-At the top, the Radeon RX 6900 XT should be faster than the RTX 3080, and even come close to the RTX 3090 at times.
-We don't think it will match either card in ray tracing performance, though AMD hasn't shown any numbers yet (which seems a bit ominous).
-Plus, it's $1,000 — cheaper than the RTX 3090, but we already don't recommend spending that much money on a GPU for gaming purposes.
+At the top, the Radeon RX 6900 XT is often faster than the RTX 3080, and even come close to the RTX 3090 at times, at least in rasterized games.
+It generally can't match either card in ray tracing performance, plus it's a $1,000 card — cheaper than the RTX 3090, but we already don't recommend spending that much money on a GPU for gaming purposes.

-Radeon RX 6800 XT looks to be the most desirable of the Big Navi chips, in our view, since it's basically everything you can get in the RX 6900 XT, minus 10 percent, with a price of $650.
-Non-ray tracing (and non-DLSS) performance looks to be competitive with RTX 3080 as well.
+Radeon RX 6800 XT is the most desirable of the Big Navi chips, in our view, since it's basically everything you can get in the RX 6900 XT, minus about 5 percent performance, with a price of $650.
+Non-ray tracing (and non-DLSS) performance is competitive with RTX 3080 as well.
 Which means it's on-shelf life is going to be very fleeting most likely well into until 2021.
+Third party cards are even launching at much higher prices (like $900) and still selling out.

 The Radeon RX 6800 is a bit of a larger drop in performance, sporting 17 percent fewer shader cores than the 6800 XT and with slightly lower clocks as well.
 Considering the price is $580, only $70 (11 percent) lower than the faster card, we'd opt for the XT model.
-Still, compared to the RTX 3070, AMD looks like it might be faster.
-It has twice the memory as well, plus the big Infinity Cache, which is why AMD isn't even trying to go head-to-head with Nvidia on pricing.
-Translation: You'll be lucky to find one in stock before New Years.
+Still, compared to the RTX 3070, AMD's card looks quite good.
+It has twice the memory, plus the big Infinity Cache, which is why AMD isn't even trying to go head-to-head with Nvidia on pricing.

-And there are still more GPUs that may arrive in the next month or two ... except, if AMD and Nvidia can't even provide sufficient quantities of the parts they've already launched, what chance is there for the additional parts to stay in stock?
+And there are still more GPUs that may arrive in the few months ... except, if AMD and Nvidia can't even provide sufficient quantities of the parts they've already launched, what chance is there for the additional parts to stay in stock?
 Never you mind!
-There are credible rumors that we'll see GeForce RTX 3060 Ti launch by December, and possibly GeForce RTX 3060 as well.
+There's a good chance we'll see GeForce RTX 3060 in early 2021, possibly even at CES, and an RTX 3050 Ti is probably coming as well.

 AMD also has lower tier not-so-Big Navi GPUs coming.
 Radeon RX 6700 XT, Radeon RX 6700, and Radeon RX 6500 XT are all likely to appear within the coming months.
-Considering the late launch date of Bigger Navi (aka, Navi 21), though, pushing those GPUs out this year is probably not going to happen.
-Again, a January or at least first quarter 2021 launch seems more likely.
+Considering the late launch date of Bigger Navi (aka, Navi 21), those GPUs weren't going to hit 2020.
+A January or at least first quarter 2021 launch seems more likely.

 Why You Shouldn't Buy the Previous Gen GPUs

-Okay, so you likely can't even find the new GPUs or the soon-to-launch GPUs in stock.
+Okay, so you likely can't even find the new GPUs in stock.
 Why not just pick up a previous generation card on sale?
 It's a nice thought, but the problem is that most previous generation GPUs are overpriced now.
-Again, blame COVID-19, but just about every mid-range or higher GPU has seen prices increase over the past few months.
+Again, blame COVID-19 and gamers and office workers cooped up at home, but just about every GPU has seen prices increase over the past few months.

 One of the best deals of early to mid 2020 was AMD's Radeon RX 5700, which saw prices as low as $280 (after rebates).
 It's about 10 percent slower than the RX 5700 XT, but that card was typically selling for $350 or more, so the tradeoff was worth taking.
 But now?
-The cheapest RX 5700 we can find in stock (not counting eBay) costs $434.
-That's more than the cheapest RX 5700 XT, which still costs $390.
-Either way, you're paying more for a card that will inevitably perform worse than the newer stuff.
+The cheapest RX 5700 we can find in stock (not counting eBay) costs over $600.
+That's more than the cheapest RX 5700 XT, which still costs $470.
+Either way, you're paying more for a card that performs much worse than the latest GPUs.

 Nvidia's RTX 20-series GPUs are, if anything, worse than AMD's Navi 10 parts.
-RTX 2060 Super is almost viable, since you can find at least one option for 'only' $390 ... except it's an open box.
-Other RTX 2060 Super cards that are supposedly in stock start at $550 or more!
+RTX 2060 Super starts at $600 right now, $200 more than the launch price!
 Let's get real: $500 for the RTX 3070 will give you 50-60 percent more performance, once the 3070 is regularly available for purchase.
-Also, see the above RTX 3060 Ti.
-2060 Super is still arguably the best of the worst high-end 20-series Nvidia cards right now.
+Alternatively, the RTX 3060 Ti easily beats the 2060 Super for (theoretically) $400.
+And RTX 2060 Super is still arguably the best of the worst high-end 20-series Nvidia cards right now.

-RTX 2070 starts at $540, which is technically better than the 2060 Super, even if it's the 2018 model.
-But it's used, so at that point just go take your chances on eBay.
-2070 Super cards are listed at $700 and up, and 2080 Super cards start at $950 on Newegg.
+RTX 2070 Super starts at $730, and 2080 Super cards are going for $800 and up on Newegg.
 It's sheer madness!
-Overspending on underperforming hardware is not what an enthusiast should do, pandemic or not.
+Overspending on underperforming previous gen hardware is not what an enthusiast should do, pandemic or not.
 Those are all Newegg links, but if there are better prices around, we're not finding them.

 Are There Any Graphics Cards Worth Buying?

 Okay, so we just recommended against buying just about any of the existing / previous generation cards.
 But surely there must be something that's not a terrible buy, right?
-There is, but not in the high-end or extreme performance range.
-Your best graphics card bargains right now are all budget and maybe midrange cards.
+There was, last month, but these days even budget and midrange cards are overpriced.
 Let's start with the faster cards.

-From AMD, the Radeon RX 5600 XT cards start at $260 after rebates, with many available for under $280.
-Similarly, Newegg has several Nvidia RTX 2060 cards available for $280 to $325 (after rebate, in some cases).
-Most other places seem to charge a bit more, or the parts are out of stock, so that's probably the best overall deal right now.
-Spending more than $350 ends up being close enough to the latest GPUs that shopping / waiting for one of those is a better plan.
+From AMD, the Radeon RX 5600 XT cards start at $320, which is actually an awesome deal compared to the Nvidia RTX 2060 cards that are now selling for $450 or more.
+Most other places seem to charge a bit more, or the parts are out of stock, so the RX 5600 XT is perhaps the best overall deal right now.
+And you'll probably have buyer's remorse in a few months when the newer cards catch up to demand.
+If at all possible, waiting for one of the new GPUs is a better plan.

 The concern is that the new GPUs basically make these older generation cards feel more like they should cost $200-$225, not $275. $275 is what we'd suggest as a reasonable price for an RX 5700 XT, not the 5600 XT, considering its features and performance relative to the latest GPUs.
 What's more, 6GB VRAM on the 5600 XT and 2060 is definitely going to be a limiting factor in some games, forcing you to use the high setting instead of ultra quality on textures and shadows.
 Maybe that's a bit of a placebo, but there are definitely games (e.g., Red Dead Redemption 2) where the drop in texture quality is visible.
 6GB felt okay a year ago, but now it's at the bottom of what we would suggest for a GPU that costs close to $300.